 Hey guys!
 Sara here.
-My love for travel and understanding for how affordable it can be started on a spring break trip to Peru in 2016.
+My love for travel and understanding of how affordable it can be started on a spring break trip to Peru in 2016.
 Two friends and I bought roundtrip tickets to Peru, with a stopover in Bogota, Colombia for a grand total of $290.
-The trip in total cost me about $600 for seven days, airfare included.
-Ever since my realization that you don’t have to have money to travel I have been on a mission to find the most affordable ways to see the world.
+The trip in total cost me about $600 for seven days, airfare included!!
+Ever since my realization that you don’t have to have money to travel, I have been on a mission to find the most affordable ways to see the world.

-That same year, just a few months after spring break, I flew to Europe and road tripped through five countries.
+That same year, just a few months after spring break, I flew to Europe and road-tripped through five countries with a group of friends.
+At this point, I was just starting to get into photography and started using my GoPro and Nikon D3100 (in auto mode!).
 That trip set me back about $800.
-Upon returning home I had somewhat of an epiphany: This whole traveling thing isn’t as expensive as I thought – why not take a semester off and travel for a couple months?
+Upon returning home I had somewhat of an epiphany: This whole traveling thing isn’t as expensive as I thought – why not take a semester off and travel for a couple of months?

 All information and data on this blog site are for informational purposes only, and is accurate and true to the best of our knowledge.
-We make no representations as to completeness, suitability, or validity, of any information.
-We will not be liable for any errors, omissions, or any losses, injuries, or damages arising from its display or use.
-All information is provided AS IS with no warranties, and confers no rights.
-All opinions on this blog site are our own, and do not reflect the opinions of any organizations we might be affiliated with.
-We will not be responsible for any material that is found at the end of links that we may post on this blog site.
+I make no representations as to completeness, suitability, or validity, of any information.
+I will not be liable for any errors, omissions, or any losses, injuries, or damages arising from its display or use.
+All information is provided AS IS with no warranties and confers no rights.
+All opinions on this blog site are my own and do not reflect the opinions of any organizations I might be affiliated with.
+I will not be responsible for any material that is found at the end of links that I may post on this blog site.
 Mistakes may happen occasionally.
 URLS and domains may change hands.

-The information on this blog are based on our personal opinion and experience.
-Although we consider ourself professionals in our field, and as so try to keep up with travel safety recommendations, we recommend checking the U.S. Department Of State’s Bureau Of Consular Affairs for up-to-date travel safety recommendations before traveling.
-As travelers, we are constantly changing and learning new things about the world.
-Thus, we reserve the right to change how we manage this blog or the content on this blog at anytime.
+The information on this blog is based on my personal opinion and experience.
+Although I consider myself a professional in my field, and as so try to keep up with travel safety recommendations, I recommend checking the U.S. Department Of State’s Bureau Of Consular Affairs for up-to-date travel safety recommendations before traveling.
+As travelers, I am constantly changing and learning new things about the world.
+Thus, I reserve the right to change how I manage this blog or the content on this blog at any time.